-Bye-polls: TMC leads in 4 Assembly seats in Bengal, BJP ahead in 3 of 5 Assam constituencies
+Bye-polls: TMC leads in 4 Assembly seats in Bengal, Congress ahead of BJP in Himachal Pradesh

 Among the 29 Assembly constituencies where bye-polls took place, five were in Assam, four in West Bengal, three each in Madhya Pradesh, Himachal Pradesh and Meghalaya, two each in Bihar, Karnataka and Rajasthan and one each in Andhra Pradesh, Haryana, Maharashtra, Mizoram and Telangana.

+According to the trends at 12 pm, the Trinamool Congress was leading in all four Assembly constituencies of West Bengal.

-According to the trends at 10.05 am, Trinamool Congress’s Subrata Mondal was leading against Bharatiya Janata Party’s Palash Rana by a huge margin of 51,773 votes in West Bengal’s Gosaba constituency.
-Trinamool Congress candidates were also leading in the Dinhata, Khardaha and Santipur seats.
+Trinamool Congress’s Subrata Mondal was leading against Bharatiya Janata Party’s Palash Rana by 1,33,318 votes in Gosaba constituency.

+In Khardaha, the party’s MLA Sovandeb Chattopadhyay took a lead over Communist Party of India (Marxist) candidate Debajyoti Das by 38,975 votes.

+Chattopadhyay had given up the Bhabanipur constituency so that Chief Minister Mamata Banerjee could contest the bye-elections from there.

-The Election Commission’s trends from Assam showed that BJP was leading in Bhabapinur, Thowra and Mariani seats as of 10.05 am.
+The Election Commission’s trends from Assam showed that BJP was leading in Bhabapinur, Thowra and Mariani seats.
 The United People’s Party (Liberal) was leading in the remaining two constituencies of Gossaigaon and Tamulpur.

+In Madhya Pradesh Assembly bye-polls, the BJP was leading in two seats, while the Congress was leading in one.
+In the state’s Khandwa Lok Sabha seat, BJP candidate Gyaneshwar Patil was ahead of Congress’ Raj Narayan Singh Purni by over 36,000 votes.

 Other states